 \subsection{eROSITA eFEDS data}

 We use for this work the public Early Data Release (EDR) eROSITA event file of the eFEDS field \citep{Brunner2021arXiv210614517B}\footnote{\url{https://erosita.mpe.mpg.de/edr}}.
-It contains about 11 million events (X-ray photons), detected by eROSITA, over the 140 deg$^2$ area of the eFEDS Performance Verification survey.
-Each photon is assigned an exposure time using the vignetting corrected exposure map.
-Photons close to detected sources in the source catalogue are flagged (see details in Sect. \ref{subsec:masking}).
-These sources are catalogued as point-like or extended based on their X-ray morphology \citep{Brunner2021arXiv210614517B}, and they are further classified (e.g. galactic, active galactic nuclei, individual galaxies at redshift $z<0.05$, galaxy group and clusters) using multi-wavelength information \citep{Salvato2021arXiv210614520S, Vulic2021arXiv210614526V, LiuAng2021arXiv210614518L, Liu2021arXiv210614522L, Bulbul2021arXiv211009544B}.
+It contains about 11 million events (X-ray photons) detected by eROSITA over the 140 deg$^2$ area of the eFEDS Performance Verification survey.
+Each photon is assigned an exposure time using the vignetting-corrected exposure map.
+Photons close to detected sources in the source catalog are flagged (see details in Sect. \ref{subsec:masking}).
+These sources are cataloged as point-like or extended based on their X-ray morphology \citep{Brunner2021arXiv210614517B}, and they are further classified (e.g., galactic, active galactic nuclei (AGN), individual galaxies at redshift $z<0.05$, galaxy group, and cluster) using multi-wavelength information \citep{Salvato2021arXiv210614520S, Vulic2021arXiv210614526V, LiuAng2021arXiv210614518L, Liu2021arXiv210614522L, Bulbul2021arXiv211009544B}.